rodeoflagellum/rodeoflagellum.github.io/notes/_posts/2022-04-19-per-reading-list.md

 - Are we living at the 'hinge of history'?
   - <https://www.bbc.com/future/article/20200923-the-hinge-of-history-long-termism-and-existential-risk>{:target="_blank"}
-  - My notes on this
-  - See here
 - Are we living at the most influential time in history?
   - <https://www.bbc.com/future/article/20200923-the-hinge-of-history-long-termism-and-existential-risk>{:target="_blank"}
 - The Big Here and Long Now